aosabook/500lines/sampler/README.md

     return x
 ```

-## Example: Magic item stats
+## Application: Magic items

 Let's say we're writing a roleplaying game (RPG), and we want a method
 of generating stats for the magical items that are randomly dropped by
 monsters.
 We might decide that the maximum bonus we want an item to
-have is +5, and that higher bonuses are less likely than lower
+confer is +5, and that higher bonuses are less likely than lower
-bonuses:
+bonuses.
+If $B$ is a random variable over the values of the bonus,
+then:

 $$
 P(B=\mathrm{+1}) = 0.55\\